rcompos/cowsaid/README.md

 1. View Histogram

-Once you have the CAAS application running as a service, you can In your web browser, enter the following URL:
+Once you have the Cowsayer application running as a service, you can In your web browser, enter the following URL:

         http://localhost:80